sigbit/mcp-auth-proxy/docs/docs/comparison.md

 ## When to choose `mcp-auth-proxy`

 - **You just need to add auth to one or a few MCPs** (enforce OAuth/OIDC/password-only)
-- **Catalog integration and aggregation aren’t needed** (either self-hosted or independently managed MCP.)
+- **Catalog integration and aggregation aren’t needed** (e.g., self-hosted or independently managed MCP deployments)

 ## When to choose MCP Gateway